Center for Community Health

 - Policy Analysis: The Center for Community Health facilitates interdisciplinary, policy-relevant research through research briefs, policy analysis, and white papers.

 At the heart of every endeavor of the Center for Community Health is the concept of health equity through community empowerment.
 Broadly defined, a community encompasses not only geographic areas, but also social, religious, political, and economic alliances.
 It is through these alliances that members derive a sense of belonging from one or more shared characteristics.
 Empowerment is the ability of a community to gain control and generate positive changes in individual lives and their environments.
 It is through community empowerment that we hope to sustain health equity for especially vulnerable populations.

-We hope you will visit our page often to learn more about our projects in the DFW community and see how the CBPR approach to research can make a difference in the lives of our communites.
-To see a complete list of our current and past research projects, please click on the Research Projects link in the sidebar.
+We hope you will visit our page often to learn more about our projects in and see how the Community-Based Participatory Research (CBPR) approach to research can make a difference in the lives of our communities.